Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/reaction-diffusion.md

 **STOP:** What will happen as we increase or decrease the feed rate *f*?
 What about the kill rate *k*?
 {: .notice--primary}

-A reaction like *A* + 2*B* → 3*B* is typically thought of as occurring at a **bulk reaction rate**, which is the total number of reactions occurring as a function of the concentration of reactants.
-In the following tutorial, CellBlender uses the MCell software to simulate our reaction-diffusion model; MCell is built upon some advanced probabilistic methods that allow it to use the bulk reaction rate to determine the probability that a reaction will happen if the particles needed as reactants collide.

 The same goes for the feed and kill reactions; new *A* particles are formed, and old *B* particles are destroyed, via probabilities that are computed from reaction rates.
 For now, you can think of the rate of a reaction as directly related to its probability of occurring.

 In the following tutorial, we will initiate our reaction-diffusion system with a uniform concentration of *A* particles spread across the grid and a tightly packed collection of *B* particles in the center of the grid.
-When we return from this tutorial, we will see what patterns form, if any.
+When we return from this tutorial, we will see if any high-level patterns form.

 [Visit tutorial](turing-cellblender){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}